RPA platform ElectroNeek raises $20M

 “More than 90% of cases involve automating work between desktop and browser environments, specifically uploading or downloading of data from software-as-a-service products, including to and from popular web-based accounting software by Intuit, Sage, and Xero.
 These include data migration for financial, customer data, or less common use cases like export of banking rules,” Yudovskiy said.
 “One of our partners developed and deployed ElectroNeek bots for one of its e-commerce clothing line-based customers.
 Utilizing ElectroNeek automation products, they developed a solution that accelerated the customer delisting process by 14 person-hours per week.
 This use case is a great example in which smaller to medium sized customers can take advantage of RPA and recognize significant return on investment, where once the technology was perceived as enterprise-centric and cost-prohibitive.”

-In addition to Baring Vostok,AICPA and existing investors Dragon Capital, I2BF, AngelDesk, YellowRockets.vc, and Gokul Rajaram participated in ElectroNeek’s latest funding round.
+In addition to Baring Vostok,AICPA and existing investors Dragon Capital, I2BF, AngelsDesk, YellowRockets.vc, and Gokul Rajaram participated in ElectroNeek’s latest funding round.
 It brings the company’s total raised to nearly $24 million to date.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: